danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning-and-Exploratory-Analysis/readme.md

 ![SQL_Duplicates2.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Duplicates2.jpg?raw=true)

-Here we use DISTINCT() to remove duplicate values from our data set.
+Here we use DISTINCT() to remove duplicate values from our data set and can see that Ticker_Name = 'CHKP' appears once.

 ![SQL_Duplicates3.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Duplicates3.jpg?raw=true)

-To permanantly remove duplicates from the table, we can use ROW_NUMBER() function to identify the duplicate rows and delete them.
+To permanently remove duplicates from the table, we can use ROW_NUMBER() function to identify the duplicate rows and delete them.

 ![SQL_Duplicates4.jpg](https://github.com/danvuk567/SQL-Best-Practices/blob/main/images/SQL_Duplicates4.jpg?raw=true)